 Ok! let’s start.
 Before I was born, my parents had to face a lot of stress from my paternal grandparents as they wanted a grandson and not a second granddaughter, first being my elder sister.
 Thus, there were a lot of separations and patch ups my parents had to face.
 Ultimately my mother left my paternal house and came to nani house, which was filled with love, positivity and happy vibes.
 I was born at my nani house only and just before a week I was about to be born, my masi, used to listen to a lady Saint also her former master, whose discourses were telecasted on Sony TV in those days.
 I have already mentioned this lengthy story of how was I named in my article: https://os.me/short-stories/whats-in-a-name-2/?bbl_published=1

 So I was named Meera because she was giving discourse on Saint Meerabai in the week I was born, so I think or you can say it is my strong feelings that I was named by that lady Saint.

-Moreover, what verifies my strong connection to my Gurudev is the struggle of my parents, their separation, my coming to my nani house and finding a masi already waiting like an angel to become a channel for me, helping me to set the foot in this beautiful but difficult spiritual journey which is ofcourse not a new one but ancient thirst passed on from one birth to another in search of the ocean.
+Moreover, what verifies my strong connection to this divine journey is the struggle of my parents, their separation, my coming to my nani house and finding a masi already waiting like an angel to become a channel for me, helping me to set the foot in this beautiful but difficult spiritual journey which is ofcourse not a new one but ancient thirst passed on from one birth to another in search of the ocean.
 I always think what if my parents never had to suffer?
 What if my grandparents accepted me? what if I never came to my nani’s house?
 If not all that had happened, I would have not found my path or I can better say it was all a planning from the unknown.
 This is not just my story but the story of all of us, where incidents are not just happening out of life randomly but has strong reasons which we all discover later in the stories of our lives.
 Hope you all enjoyed, until next part…Lots of love and laughter🤗🧚♀️🌻❤

 You can click here for reading sub part 1.